vipers-web-design/private-repo-readme/feedverse-README.md

     - The first three tabs auto-save in DB
     - The first three tabs have a "refresh" link/button to check if new posts are made
   - Tab: Near Me
-    - :white_check_mark: Has a "Filter form" summary (gender list, age range, location)
+    - :heavy_check_mark: Has a "Filter form" summary (gender list, age range, location)
     - Define filters
       - :heavy_check_mark: Age
       - :heavy_check_mark: Relationship status